ajferrara/Telling-Stories-with-Data/CustomGeneralGovDebt.md

-# Debt to GDP Facet Chart
+# Debt to GDP Grid of Line Charts

 Below, each OECD country's Debt to GDP Ratio is displayed on their own chart for the years 1995 to 2019.